 |HNI 474 Capstone Nursing Practicum

-Upon completion of the program the student will be able to:
+Upon completion of the program the baccalaureate graduate nurse will be able to:

 - Apply principles from the sciences, arts and humanities to patient-centered nursing practice.
 (Essential I: Liberal Education for Baccalaureate Generalist Nursing Practice)

 - Use theories from nursing and related disciplines to guide research, policy and clinical nursing practice.
 (Essential V: Health Care Policy, Finance, and Regulatory Environments)